How to dropship

 Review resources for starting an online business and consult legal or tax professionals to choose the right structure for your situation.
 Requirements vary by state, so check local regulations before registering your business.

 Set up your business accounting from the start.
 Accounting software like Xero integrates with popular ecommerce platforms, making it easier to track revenue, expenses, and profitability.
-Learn about Xero app integrations.
+You can also connect your favorite tools through Xero's app integrations.

 5. Understand your legal and tax obligations